Find the 10 digit number, the beautiful math puzzle by Conway

-Clarification: Each of the 10 numbers such as abcdefgh is not a product of the digits, it is a number formed by appending the digits one after the other.
+Clarification: Each of the 10 numbers such as abcdefgh is not a product of the digits, it is a number formed by appending the digits one after the other from left to right.

 Try to solve the puzzle.
 And take your time to solve before seeing the solution.

-More importantly, if you have really tried to solve the puzzle, you would enjoy the solution more.
+If you try to solve the puzzle, you would enjoy the solution more.

-Solution to the 10 unique digit number puzzle by Conway
+Solution to the 10 digit number puzzle of Conway

-You may skip the following section in which an idea is given on the brute-force approach.
+You may move straight to the solution and skip the following section on the brute-force approach.

-For example, first two digits may be—12,14,16, 18 or 10 for the two digit number formed to be divisible by 2 (or an even number).
+As an example, the first two digits may be—12,14,16, 18 or 10 for the two digit number formed to be divisible by 2 (or an even number).